GDQuest/website/content/tutorial/game-design/godot/gdscript/typed-gdscript/index.md

 1. Core classes and nodes (`Object`, `Node`, `Area2D`, `Camera2D`, etc.)
 1. Your own, custom classes.
 Look at the new [class_name](https://godot.readthedocs.io/en/latest/getting_started/step_by_step/scripting_continued.html#register-scripts-as-classes) feature to register types in the editor.

-{{% note %}}You don't need to write type hints for constants as Godot sets it automatically from the assigned value.
+{{< note >}}You don't need to write type hints for constants as Godot sets it automatically from the assigned value.
 But you can still do so to make the intent of your code clearer.{{%/ note %}}

 ### Custom Variable Types ###